bertoxious/Spring/README.md

 POJO Class | Bean Class
 ----------  | ---------
+In Pojo, there are no special restrictions other than Java conventions. | It is a special type of POJO files, which have some special restrictions other than Java conventions.
 May or may not implement Serializable interface | must implement Serializable Interface
 Can be accessed by using their names | Can only be accessed using getters and setters
 Fields may have any of the access modifiers such as public, private, protected. | Fields can only have private access.